xyproto/algernon/README.md

 // Return a table with keys and values as given in the request URL, or in the given URL (`/some/page?x=7` makes the key `x` with the value `7` available). urldata([string]) -> table

-// Redirect to a relative URL
+// Redirect to a relative URL.
+May take an HTTP status code that will be used when redirecting. redirect(string[, string])
-redirect(string)

 // Transmit what has been outputted so far, to the client. flush()